Manel-Oulds/Manel-Oulds/README.md

   ![OnRender](https://img.shields.io/badge/-OnRender-blue?style=flat-square&logo=onrender)

 💡 What I Bring:
-- 🤝 Collaborative team player with [Coding Bootcamp Name] experience, ready to contribute and learn from the tech community.
+- 🤝 Collaborative team player with App academy experience, ready to contribute and learn from the tech community.
 - 🧠 Quick learner with a patient attitude, embracing every opportunity to innovate and refine my skills.

 🔭 Explore with Me: